Find all the information you need to create and submit your artwork.

 Expand Rich Black Color Build: C = 100, M = 100, Y = 80, K = 100.

 Both fabrics and inkjet prints require this colour build for a rich black.
 Other colour builds are accepted, but we have found this colour build produces the best results for our equipment.
-If this colour build is not applied to artwork we cannot guarantee a rich black.
-Please note a CMYK build of 0, 0, 0, 100 will not print as a true black, more as dark grey.
+If this colour build is not applied to your artwork, we cannot guarantee a rich black.
+Please note: a CMYK build of 0, 0, 0, 100 will not print as a true black, more as dark grey.

 Optimal results in printing are achieved when images are 125-150 DPI at final print size.
-Images submitted larger than 150 DPI will create large file sizes without a noticeable gain in image quality when viewed at 5-10 feet away.
+Images submitted larger than 150 DPI will create large file sizes without a noticeable gain in image quality when viewed at 1.5-3 meter distance.

 We strongly recommend against increasing the DPI of images.
 Increasing the DPI of images typically results in artificial pixels making the image more pixelated and enlarging the file’s size.